How to Succeed as a Rice Premed

 Organic chemistry:

-As you can see, there are often several different course options to fulfill the same core requirements.
-The specific classes you choose in order to fulfill these requirements should be chosen based on the experience you gained before college and your anticipated major.
+As you can see, several course options often exist to fulfill the same core requirements.
+The specific classes you choose to fulfill these requirements should be chosen based on the experience you gained before college and your anticipated major.
 For example, there are honors-level general and organic chemistry courses that are mostly targeted at students interested in completing the chemistry major.
 While you may be able to enroll in them if you are not majoring in chemistry, make sure that you are aware of the differences between the courses and feel prepared for the level of complexity.
-Additionally, Rice has two major physics tracks (in addition to honors), with PHYS 101/102 including calculus, which you should take if you are an engineering major.
+Additionally, Rice has two major physics tracks (in addition to honors), with PHYS 101/102, including calculus, which you should take if you are an engineering major.

 Sample Rice two-year course plan